LowellMakes/joetendo/README.md

 new steam games can be added via the git repository, and switch the "nago" user to two separate accounts, "maker" for administration tasks and "kiosk" as the unprivileged runtime account that powers the cabinet.

-I also intend to switch the loaded steam account from my *personal* account to the LowellMakes community account, allowing for community-driven maintenance and game curation for the joetendo cabinet.

 Discussion and planning should occur primarily via the "Arcade and Video Games" basecamp: https://3.basecamp.com/3376147/projects/1248767